SynapseProject/synapse.docs/docs/plans/parms/index.md

 |Field | Description
 |-|-
-|`Name`|The name of the Config/Paramters block.
+|`Name`|The name of the Config/Parameters block.
 If supplied, the block will stored as a global variable.
 |`Type`|The serialization format of the `Values` section.
 |`InheritFrom`|References the `Name` of another, previously stored Config/Paramters block.
 The inherited values are propagated to the current block.
 |`Uri`|Retrieves data from a URI; propagates values to `Parameters`->`Values`.
 |`Values`|A custom data structure as defined by the Handler.
-All the other sections of a ParameterInfo block exist to define or modify the `Values` section, which is ultimated passed to the Handler->Execute method as runtime invocation data.
+All the other sections of a ParameterInfo block exist to define or modify the `Values` section, which is ultimately passed to the Handler->Execute method as runtime invocation data.
 |`Dynamic`|Retrieves named values (`Source`) from the cmdline or URL and substitutes them into `Values` at the `Target` location.
 Use `Options` to provide a predetermined set of values.
 |`ParentExitData`|Retrieves the `Result`->`ExitData` from the parent Handler and propagates the values to `Parameters`->`Values`.
 Use `TransformInPlace` for light data manipulation prior to `CopyToValues`.
-|`ForEach`|Iterates `ForEach`->`Values`, subsituting the current value into `Parameters`->`Values` at the given `Target`.
-As ForEach is a list, multiple ForEach items will produce a Cartesian result acrss the `Values` sets.
+|`ForEach`|Iterates `ForEach`->`Values`, substituting the current value into `Parameters`->`Values` at the given `Target`.
+As ForEach is a list, multiple ForEach items will produce a Cartesian result across the `Values` sets.
 Use `ParameterSource` to access the `ParentExitData` or another named Config/Parameters block's data, retrieving a list from the `Source` location to propagate to `Values`.
 |`Crypto`|As with other section, use to encrypt selected values with the local Config/Parameters block.